Body – Laser Liposuction, Body Sculpting, Body Contouring Detail Pageadmin2019-07-23T19:17:40+00:00

 In your initial consultation, Dr. Obi will speak with you and evaluate your health, determine where your fat deposits lie and assess the condition of your skin.
 He will discuss with you and explain the different types of body contouring and based on your body and your goals, recommend the procedure(s) that would most effectively achieve your goals.

 Take the time to do some background checking.
 We encourage our patients to verify that their surgeon is certified by the American Board of Plastic Surgery (ABPS).
-By choosing a plastic surgeon who is certified by the ABPS, a patient can be assured that the doctor has graduated from an accredited medical school and completed at least five years of additional residency – usually three years of general surgery (or its equivalent) and two years of plastic surgery is required to be certified by the ABPS.
+By choosing a plastic surgeon who is certified by the ABPS, you can be assured that the doctor has graduated from an accredited medical school.
 Plastic Surgeons must also practice surgery for two years and pass comprehensive written and oral exams to be certified by the ABPS.

 Preparing for Liposuction Surgery

-Dr. Obi will give you specific instructions on how to prepare for surgery during your consultation, including guidelines on eating and drinking alcohol, smoking, and taking or avoiding vitamins, iron tablets and certain medications.
-If you develop a cold or an infection of any kind, especially a skin infection, your surgery may have to be postponed to assure you do not experience complications.
+Dr. Obi will give you specific instructions on how to prepare for surgery during your consultation, including guidelines on eating, drinking alcohol, smoking, and taking or avoiding vitamins, iron tablets and certain medications.
+If you develop a cold or an infection of any kind, your surgery may have to be postponed to assure you do not experience complications.

 Also, while you are making preparations, be sure to arrange for someone to drive you home after the procedure.

 Important Facts about our Surgical Center / OR.